watertap-org/watertap/docs/technical_reference/unit_models/anaerobic_digestor.rst

 Degrees of Freedom
 ------------------
-Aside from the inlet feed state variables (i.e. temperature, pressure, component flowrates), the ADM1 model has at least 4 degrees of freedom that should be fixed for the unit to be fully specified.
+Aside from the inlet feed state variables (i.e. temperature, pressure, component flowrates), the ADM1 model has at least 5 degrees of freedom that should be fixed for the unit to be fully specified.

 Typically, the following variables are fixed, in addition to state variables at the inlet:
     * cation concentration
     * anion concentration
     * liquid volume
     * vapor volume
+    * liquid outlet temperature

 Control Volumes
 ---------------